Jedimaster4559/PartwritingErrorChecker/docs/Running.md

 # Running

 ## Overview
-To run the plugin, open musescore and  then select the plugins manager from the plugins menu.
+To run the plugin, open Musescore and  then select the plugins manager from the plugins menu.
 If the plugin was installed correctly (see [installation](#installation)) you should see this plugin identified in that list.
 Selecting the checkbox by the plugin will make the plugin available for use.

 ## Enabling the Plugin
 To enable the plugin, first open the Musescore Plugin Manager:<br>